nextcloud/documentation/admin_manual/configuration_server/email_configuration.rst

 SSL
 ^^^

-A secure connection will be initiated using the outdated SMTPS protocol which uses the port 465/tcp:
+A secure connection will be initiated using the SMTPS protocol which uses the port 465/tcp:

 ::